lpj145/expressive-console/README.md

 ]
 ```

-When install or require package service manage try to config it. if not can, add this array to configuration file providers:
+When install package service manage try to config it. if not can, add this array to configuration file providers:
 ```
 ExpressiveConsole\ConfigProvider
 ```